sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 8. Create an instance of the SAP HANA Cloud (`hana`) service in the space.

-Through this tutorial, we hope we can help you to unleash the power of CLI script-based automation on SAP Cloud Platform for your account admin processes on SAP Cloud Platform.
+Through this tutorial, we hope we can help you to unleash the power of CLI script-based automation for your account admin processes on SAP BTP.

 ## Prerequisites
--	You have a trial account on SAP Cloud Platform.
-For a trial account, see [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account).
+-	You have a trial account on SAP BTP.
+For a trial account, see [Get a Free Account on SAP BTP Trail](hcp-create-trial-account).
 -	You have the Cloud Foundry CLI , as described in [Installing the cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
 - You have a UNIX-like environment.